 The FAA’s “Southern California Metroplex Project” (Metroplex) is the most recent and most publicized event related to aircraft noise and we begin with a brief summary of Metroplex.
 We then discuss why the City filed a legal challenge to the Metroplex and why we settled with the FAA.
 We then explain how our settlement compares with the one between the FAA and Newport Beach.
 After the Metroplex discussion, we provide information on a broader range of related topics including some frequently asked questions and our answer to each.

 The aircraft noise issue is complex and highly technical.
 This relatively short presentation attempts to provide some of the most important facts that are relevant to the sources of aircraft noise in Laguna Beach.
-While we are sure that this presentation doesn’t provide all of the information you might want, we believe our responses to the frequently asked questions will serve as a starting point for anyone who wants to better understand this complicated issue.
+While this webpage may not provide all of the information you might want, we believe our responses to the frequently asked questions below will serve as a starting point for anyone who wants to better understand this complicated issue.
 Finally, if you have questions please submit them to AskLaguna or send an email to email@example.com.